 Read about how Hampstead Hill Academy is using Yondr phone bags to limit student smartphone use during the school day.
 This innovative approach aims to enhance academic engagement while fostering personal connections and encouraging face-to-face conversations among students.

-Participants engaged in meaningful conversations about understanding trauma, fostering safe learning environments, and taking proactive steps to support students and families.
 The discussions emphasized that schools cannot ignore the effects of violence but must take a collaborative, informed approach to address its underlying causes and long-term impact.

 Read more about this event here.